 Black lives are consistently in danger so speak up for a Black person whenever you can.
 Continue showing up and donating to organizations like Black Lives Matter, NAACP, Real Justice, Until Freedom, and many more––that support and fight for Black lives and justice.

-Do your bit, no matter how small, to make society a better place.
+Do your bit, no matter how small, to your make society a better place.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_